Ali-Bashar/Python-DSA-Algo/README.md

 # This is Queue "Implementing Node"

-This is Queue Data Structure Using Nodes.
+This is Data Structure and Algo's in Python.
 <br>
 Author Ali Bashar AKA Xain